mrmaleki1376/PID_EngineIdle_Speed/README.md

 In Sec.1 you can enter the nominal engine speed.

-In Sec.2 therer are some parameters of an six-cylinder-engine idle speed from an investigation, you are able to change whatever you want! look at [Cook, J. A., and Powell, B. K. Modelling of an internal combustion engine for control analysis.
+In Sec.2 there are some parameters of a six-cylinder-engine idle speed from an investigation, you are able to change whatever you want! look at [Cook, J. A., and Powell, B. K. Modelling of an internal combustion engine for control analysis.
 IEEE Control Systems Magazine,,8(4), 1988, 20-26.].

 In Sec.3 the state space and transfer function are calculated. look at [Paulinus C. Eze.
 “Design of a Robust PID Controller for Improved Transient Response Performance of a Linearized Engine Idle Speed Model.”
 American Journal of Engineering Research (AJER), vol. 6, no. 8, 2017, pp. 305–313.].